1200985/Keyist-Ecommerce-DESOFS/Deliverables/Threats.md

 ## Threats to be implemented

 Inadequate Account Lockout (OWASP-ATC-003)
-Denial of Inventory (OWASP ID: A10:2017-Insuffi cient Logging & Monitoring)
+Denial of Inventory (OWASP ID: A10:2017-Insufficient Logging & Monitoring)

 ## Other Threats